dsl10brc/Deep-Learning/README.md

-# Deep-Learning instllation for MacOS, keras, theano, tensorflow, CUDA 8.0
+# Deep-Learning installation for MacOS, keras, theano, tensorflow, CUDA 8.0

-Installation
+##Installation of CUDA

 https://developer.nvidia.com/cuda-downloads

-download and install
+##Installation of cudnn

 https://developer.nvidia.com/cudnn

-download and install

 Once you have it downloaded locally, you can unzip — All this should be in home folder (i.e include and lib folders should be outside cuda - extracted folder)